 When Carl Philip was born, he was Crown Prince of Sweden.
 The Swedish government was working to change the law of agnatic primogeniture to absolute primogeniture; the King did not like that his son was going to be stripped of his title.
 However, in 1980 the new law of succession came into effect making Victoria the Crown Princess of Sweden and her brother as Prince Carl Philip.
 On 10 June 1982, the King and Queen’s third child, Princess Madeleine, was born at Drottningholm Palace with Carl Gustaf in the room.

-The King and Queen have five grandchildren and one on the way.
+The King and Queen have seven grandchildren.
 Princess Estelle, a future Queen of Sweden, was born on 23 February 2012.
 She is the daughter of Crown Princess Victoria and her husband, Prince Daniel.
 The Crown Princess Couple also have a son, Prince Oscar, born on 2 March 2016.
-Through Prince Carl Philip and his wife, Princess Sofia, they have a grandson, Prince Alexander (b.
-19 April 2016); their second child is due in September.
-Princess Madeleine and her husband, Christopher O’Neill have two children: Princess Leonore (b.
-20 February 2014) and Prince Nicolas (b.
+Through Prince Carl Philip and his wife, Princess Sofia, they have two grandsons, Prince Alexander (b.
+19 April 2016) and Prince Gabriel (b.
+31 August 2017).
+Princess Madeleine and her husband, Christopher O’Neill have three children: Princess Leonore (b.
+20 February 2014), Prince Nicolas (b.
 15 June 2015) and Princess Adrienne (b.
 9 March 2018).

 The King is the patron of several organisations including the Swedish Outdoor Association, the Swedish Forestry Association, the Swedish Cancer Society, the Swedish Red Cross, the Swedish Guide and Scout Association, the Swedish Guide and Scout Council and the World Scout Foundation.